 Best time for main meal of the day?

 A 2004 study (1) found that we are likely to feel the most satisfied from food eaten in the morning, and that this satisfaction grows progressively weaker throughout the day.
-This means it is good to eat a big breakfast, because it will give you a feeling of satiation (feeling full) for a larger part of the day.
+This suggests it is good to eat a big breakfast, because it will give you a feeling of satiation (feeling full) for a larger part of the day.
 If you under-eat during the first part of your day then you're likely to more than make up the calories during the latter part of the day.

 If you want to lose weight or even just to hold steady, the study shows that it may be best to eat your largest meal in the morning, followed by a midsize lunch, and a small dinner.
 The researchers propose that your daily circadian and diurnal rhythms may be the cause of this effect.